National Heart Foundation of Australia: Supporting and informing

 The foundation provides people with, and at risk of, cardiovascular disease information and guidance on how to minimise their risk.
 Annually, the organisation distributes more than 1.3 million heart health brochures.
 Each year, the Heart Foundation's information service and its website provides heart health information to thousands of Australians.

 Partnerships

 The foundation supports and works with all levels of government, other health organisations, the media and community groups and food manufacturers to implement policies and programmes that attempt to improve the cardiovascular health of Australians.
 This includes programmes on cardiovascular health risks such as smoking or physical inactivity, through to recovery and rehabilitation and diet.
 The foundation has partnered with the Health Star Rating System by assisting in monitoring the uptake and compliance of the Health Star Rating on applicable products.
 The foundation's collected data has been used in the formal reviews of the Health Star Rating and provided help in making the system more effective and accurate.
+In 2025, they partnered with Heart of the Nation, an initiative founded by Greg Page of The Wiggles.